liwrui/liwrui.github.io/_pages/about.md

 News
 =====
++ One paper (Multi-layer Probabilistic Association Reasoning Network for Image-Text Retrieval) has been accepted by **IEEE TCSVT** as first author!
+(23/04/2024)
 + One paper (SMILE: spiking multi-modal interactive label-guided enhancement network for emotion recognition) has been accepted by **IEEE ICME (CCF-B)**, congratulation to Ming Guo!
 (13/03/2024)
 + One paper (Multi-Scale Spiking Pyramid Wireless Communication Framework for Food Recognition) has been accepted by **IEEE TMM** as first author!
 (16/02/2024)
 + I have received the 2023 China National Scholarship for doctoral students **(top 1.5%)**!
 (23/10/2023)